 - Retcon: Fred's diary diverges from the story in the comic in several little ways.
 The cartoonist tries to keep it to a minimum.

-- Shout-Out: This page looks like it's lifted straight from the opening minutes of Raiders of the Lost Ark.
+- This page looks like it's lifted straight from the opening minutes of Raiders of the Lost Ark.

 - One Christmas, the Grrsns get a leg lamp reminiscent of A Christmas Story, only more predatory.

 - Fred's high-tech walking luggage resembles that of Discworld.

 - Kathy's great uncle Leonard resembles Doc Brown but has a TARDIS.

 - The second panel of this page is pretty much Lucy's reaction to bobbing for apples with Snoopy.

 - The bunnies speak of "secret bunny business," a phrase lifted from Doc Rat.